gaycoderprincess/underground2timetrialghosts/README.md

 ## Features

 - A built-in set of events in the Challenge Series to compete with other players on
-- Ghosts include a checksum of the player's game files, allowing you to check if someone's made any potentially unfair VLT modifications
+- Ghosts include a checksum of the player's game files, allowing you to check if someone's made any potentially unfair modifications
 - The mod includes a basic anti-cheat, preventing common methods of cheating

 ## Building